speveril/cozy/readme.md

 - **example_rpg**: SimpleQuest, a small RPG
     - Uses the Tiny16 tileset created by Lanea Zimmerman (http://opengameart.org/content/tiny-16-basic)

+To run the examples, drag the game directory you'd like to play onto the **egg.exe** shortcut in the root of the repository.

 ## Who is responsible for this mess